Saad07Khan/task-tracker/README.md

 python main.py list
 ```

-Want to sort by due date?
-Just add `--sort-by-due`:
+If you Want to sort by due date, add `--sort-by-due`:

 ```
 python main.py list --sort-by-due